General Program Information

 A liberal arts education is one of the oldest traditions in higher education.
 The root of the word “liberal” is the Latin liber, meaning “free and unrestricted.”
 The term “liberal arts” traces back to the philosopher Plato, who outlined several artes considered essential for a free-thinking person.

 At UW-Madison, students in L&S pursue a liberal arts degree that incorporates breadth and depth of study across disciplines in the humanities, social sciences, and natural sciences.
 This includes subjects ranging from Afro-American studies to economics to zoology.
 Furthermore, degrees from L&S emphasize discussion of ideas with a wide range of people and ongoing engagement with subjects beyond a chosen major.
-This form of education prepares L&S graduates to work flexibly, think independently, and to approach complex problems from numerous angles.
+This form of education prepares L&S graduates to work flexibly, think independently, and approach complex problems from numerous angles.

 Former Honors Program Director and Professor William Cronon has written about Ten Qualities of a Liberally Educated Person.